Anaconda: Etymology

-The name Eunectes is derived from εὐνήκτης.
+The generic name Eunectes is derived from εὐνήκτης.

 The South American names anacauchoa and anacaona were suggested in an account by Peter Martyr d'Anghiera.
 The idea of a South American origin was questioned by Henry Walter Bates who, in his travels in South America, failed to find any similar name in use.
 The word anaconda is derived from the name of a snake from Ceylon (Sri Lanka) that John Ray described in Latin in his Synopsis Methodica Animalium (1693) as serpens indicus bubalinus anacandaia zeylonibus, ides bubalorum aliorumque jumentorum membra conterens.
 Ray used a catalogue of snakes from the Leyden museum supplied by Dr. Tancred Robinson.
 The description of its habit was based on Andreas Cleyer, who in 1684 described a gigantic snake that crushed large animals by coiling around their bodies and crushing their bones.

 Henry Yule in his 1886 work Hobson-Jobson, notes that the word became more popular due to a piece of fiction published in 1768 in the Scots Magazine by a certain R. Edwin.
 Edwin described a 'tiger' being crushed to death by an anaconda, when there were never any tigers in Sri Lanka.
 (Note: In South Asian languages like Hindi, the leopard and tiger may share the same name, that is Bágh (बाघ), and it is the former that occurs in Sri Lanka.)

-Yule and Frank Wall noted that the snake was a python and suggested a Tamil origin anai-kondra meaning elephant killer.
+Yule and Frank Wall noted that the snake was likely a python and suggested a Tamil origin anai-kondra meaning elephant killer.
 A Sinhalese origin was also suggested by Donald Ferguson who pointed out that the word Henakandaya (hena lightning/large and kanda stem/trunk) was used in Sri Lanka for the small whip snake (Ahaetulla pulverulenta) and somehow got misapplied to the python before myths were created.

 The name commonly used for the anaconda in Brazil is sucuri, sucuriju or sucuriuba.